phette23/marcgreppy/readme.md

 | Indicator | light_yellow | MARC_INDICATOR_COLOR |
 | Subfield code | green | MARC_SUBFIELD_COLOR |
 | Data | white | MARC_DATA_COLOR |

+There is an inverted color scheme available with the `--invert` flag for use with light (e.g. white) terminal backgrounds.

 You can also configure the subfield delimiter character and the symbol for an empty indicator.
 Those defaults are: